julianberry/credit-utilization-tool/README.md

 ## A C++ program that aims to help users calculate suggested credit card payments to optimize total utilization, maximizing their potential to improve their credit score.

-This tool helps users make decide how much to pay towards their credit cards before their statement balance.
+This tool helps users decide how much to pay towards their credit cards before their statement balance.
 Targets ranging from 5% to 25% credit utilization give users flexibility in their balance between financing purchases and improving their credit score.
 The program also prioritizes cards with a higher existing utilization, and suggests the payment amount to keep them below 30% utilization, minimizing risk.

 ![Sample Output](sample_output.png)